 This Group is intended to cover non-compliance with the formal obligations to the BSB as the regulator.
 It applies to entities as well as individuals.
 It is also intended cover co-operation with the Legal Ombudsman which is a requirement under the BSB Handbook.
-Where "holding out" is charged as misleading panels should refer to F: Misconduct Group - Misleading.
+Where "holding out" is charged as misleading panels should refer to F: Misleading the court and others.